Reading time: 6 minutes

 Concessional (before-tax) contributions

-- If you have a Total Super Balance of less than $500,000 on 30 June of the previous financial year, you can roll forward any unused amount of your cap for up to five years to make a carry-forward contribution
+• If you have a Total Super Balance of less than $500,000 on 30 June of the previous financial year, you can roll forward any unused amount of your cap for up to five years to contribute more than the standard cap in one year without generating excess contributions that are subject to additional tax.
+This is known as carry forward.

 Non-concessional (after-tax) contributions*

-- $330,000 over a three-year period if you are aged under 67 and using the bring-forward rule
+• $360,000 over a three-year period if you are aged under 75 and using the bring-forward rule.
+Note if your Total Super Balance was $1.76 million or more on the prior 30 June the bring forward rule is modified.

-- Nil if your Total Super Balance is $1.7 million or more.
+• Nil if your Total Super Balance was $2 million or more on the prior 30 June.

 There is a 15% contributions tax payable on all concessional super contributions when they are added to your super account as these contributions come from your before-tax income.